 Implementing SEO could employ a bunch of front-end and back-end tweaks.
 But mainly, SEO involves keyword research, wherein popular search terms are researched, and then placed in the content.

 Aberdeen Group reports that marketers who use video-based content generate 66% more qualified leads than those who don’t.
-This comes from the fact visual content is far more engaging than text-based content.
+This comes from visual content being far more engaging than text-based content.

-Like long-form articles, videos are flexible in the sense they cover an extensive range of topics.
+Like long-form articles, videos are flexible in that they cover an extensive range of topics.
 You can create tutorials, explainer videos, brand films, testimonials, and more.